 The Dales are one of the reasons why Yorkshire is known as God’s Own County, so check out these 10 walks…

 Rolling green hills, breathtaking vistas and jaw-dropping scenery – the Yorkshire Dales are a walking paradise.
 You have 2,179 square kilometres to explore and the best way to do it is by foot, so get your walking boots on and prepare to see the Yorkshire Dales in all its glory.
-From waterside walks along the River Wharfe to leisurely valley rambles, picturesque waterfall wanders and challenging mountain treks, you can do it all.
+From waterside walks along the River Wharfe to leisurely valley rambles, picturesque waterfall wanders to challenging mountain treks, you can – and should – do them all.

 Ilkley Moor Circular

-Ilkley Moor is home to one of the best walks in the Yorkshire Dales.
+There’s no doubt about it – Ilkley Moor is home to one of the best walks in the Yorkshire Dales.
 At its southern tip, you can go on a 6.3-mile circular route that starts in the town centre at West View Park.
-From here, you’ll join the Dales Way Link to reach the top of the moor, where you can soak up the incredible views across the rolling moorlands, before you continue on to a host of must-see landmarks.
-From the Twelve Apostles to The Tarn, Ilkley Crags and the Cow and Calf, this is the best way to explore Ilkley Moor.
+From here, you’ll join the Dales Way Link to reach the top of the moor, where you can soak up the glorious views across the rolling moorlands, before you continue on to a host of must-see landmarks.
+From the Twelve Apostles to The Tarn, Ilkley Crags and the Cow and Calf, this is the best way to see all the wonders of Ilkley Moor.

-Start the Ilkley Moor Circular at West View Park, 3 College Drive, Ilkley, West Yorkshire, LS29 9TY.
+The walk starts at West View Park, 3 College Drive, Ilkley, West Yorkshire, LS29 9TY.
+Check out the route.

 Ingleton Waterfalls Trail